brian3kb/digichain/keyboard-shortcuts.md

  - Move Up Icon : moves directly to the top of the sample list.
  - Move Down Icon : moved directly to the end of the sample list.
  - L S R Options : sets all stereo samples method for mono conversion (take left, right, or sum to mono).
+ - Joined / Joined Spaced : audio will be resampled internally back to the list instead of prompting to save as a file (clicking the filename in the list will still allow the wav download).

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.